-- Be part of a local Girlguiding community, by attending local team meetings and maintaining a good relationship with other volunteers. - Develop and maintain clear communications with the local Commissioner and relevant Advisers/Coordinators. - Maintain clear channels of communication with other members within your designated area. - Promote local, national and international opportunities available within guiding as well as externally, and encourage young members to take part. - Promote and encourage members to engage in different development opportunities available within your area of specialism.
+- Be part of a local Girlguiding community, by attending local team meetings and maintaining a good relationship with other volunteers. - Develop and maintain clear communications with the local Commissioner, relevant Advisers/ Coordinators, Trainers and Lead Volunteers for 4 (Peer Education). - Develop clear communication with Peer Educators within the area, providing support and encouragement in their role. - Maintain clear channels of communication with other members within your designated area. - Promote local, national and international opportunities available within guiding as well as externally, and encourage young members to take part. - Promote and encourage members to engage in different development opportunities available within your area of specialism.